lyon-fnal/centos-gm2-dev/README.md

 The idea is to have a virtual machine with a run-time environment similar to that of Grid jobs along with a partial development environment.
 You could do your code editing with the included Emacs editor, or, with VirtualBox's folder sharing, use a IDE on your host system (Windows or Mac).
 With Eclipse on the Mac, I have been able to develop and build code within the VM.
 A debugger (gdb) and several profilers (see below) are included in the installation as well.

+## Terminology

+The "host" is your metal machine (e.g. your laptop) running your host OS (e.g. MacOS).
+The `guest` is the virtual machine running SLF6.
+`VirtualBox` is a free product from Oracle that allows you to run Virtual Machines. `Vagrant` is a configuration manager that makes setting up VirtualBox easier.

 ## Features

 Installed with this VM are: